EquiticeDaRandomBoi/celeste-wasm/how.md

 Oh!
 Thats not good.
 We kinda need AOT

-This is an error during code generation, so it’s something that would have also happened at runtime during interpreted mode if the function was used.
+This is an error during code generation, so it's something that would have also happened at runtime during interpreted mode if the function was used.
 So something else is tripping up

 Hey you know what time it is.
-Let’s clone mono again and start recompiling with some new debug prints
+Let's clone mono again and start recompiling with some new debug prints
 \[machelpers.cs\]
 Awesome.
 Fuck mac.
 Lets delete that file